Edirom/Edirom-Online/README.md

 Prerequisites: [Docker Desktop](https://www.docker.com/products/docker-desktop/) has to be installed.

-Step 1: On your computer create and navigate to a directory for the Edirom-Online.
+*Step 1*: On your computer create and navigate to a directory for the Edirom-Online.
 Then open the command line of your computer (also known as Shell, PowerShell, Terminal) and clone the Edirom-Online Git repository to your machine with:

 ```bash
 git clone https://github.com/Edirom/Edirom-Online.git
 ```

-Step 2: In the commandline change into the directory of the cloned repository and start the Edirom-Online:
+*Step 2*: In the commandline change into the directory of the cloned repository and start the Edirom-Online:

 ```bash
 cd Edirom-Online
 docker compose up
 ```

-Step 3 (optional): By default the docker-compose.yml configuration fetches the backend from https://github.com/Edirom/Edirom-Online-Backend.git (branch *develop*) and the frontend from https://github.com/Edirom/Edirom-Online-Frontend.git (branch *develop*).
+*Step 3 (optional)*: By default the docker-compose.yml configuration fetches the backend from https://github.com/Edirom/Edirom-Online-Backend.git (branch *develop*) and the frontend from https://github.com/Edirom/Edirom-Online-Frontend.git (branch *develop*).
 You can change this by setting variables before starting the docker compose in the comandline, e.g.

 ```bash